DevTest Labs concepts

 - Applications that you want to test.

-Artifacts are Azure Resource Manager JSON files that contain instructions to perform deployment and apply configuration.
+Artifacts are Azure Resource Manager JSON files that contain instructions to deploy and apply configurations.

 Artifact repositories are git repositories where artifacts are checked in.
 Artifact repositories can be added to multiple labs in your organization enabling reuse and sharing.